owstack/btc-wallet-service/README.md

  * name: Name of the wallet
  * m: Number of required peers to sign transactions
  * n: Number of total peers on the wallet
- * pubKey: Wallet Creation Public key to check joining copayer's signatures (the private key is unknown by BWS and must be communicated by the creator peer to other peers).
+ * pubKey: Wallet Creation Public key to check joining copayer's signatures (the private key is unknown by BTCWS and must be communicated by the creator peer to other peers).

 Returns: